cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 - **Module authors must self-register a module**

-Publishing a new third-party module is accomplished by clicking on the button on the third-party modules page labelled "Publish a module". when that is done, the "Adding a module" page will be displayed.
+Publishing a new third-party module is accomplished by clicking on the button on the third-party modules page labelled "Publish a module".
+When that is done, the "Adding a module" page will be displayed.
 It looks like this:

 ![Add third-party module](img/blog/third_party_modules/add-module-screen.png)